 2010 – 2013 Bachelor of Arts in Arts & Design; MultimediaArt, major in sound design & music production, University of Applied Sciences Salzburg (AT)

-2016 – 2020 Fine Art degree (Diploma/masters degree); media arts; calss for installation and space (Joachim Blank); Academy of Fine Arts Leipzig
+2016 – 2020 Fine Art degree (Diploma/Master’s degree); media arts; Class for Installation and Space (Joachim Blank); Academy of Fine Arts Leipzig